+- Compensation

+Committee (Chair)

-- Compensation - Committee (Chair) • Nominating and Corporate Governance Committee
+- Nominating and Corporate Governance Committee

-Director since: 2014 Age: 58 Ms. Schulman has served as a member of our board of directors since July 2014.
+Ms. Schulman has served as a member of our board of directors since July 2014.

 Ms. Schulman joined Polaris Partners, a venture capital firm, in August 2014.
 In July 2015, Ms. Schulman co-founded Lyndra, Inc., where she serves as the Chief Executive Officer and a director.
 In February 2017, Ms. Schulman became Chief Executive Officer of Olivo Laboratories, LLC and also serves as Executive Chair of SQZ Biotech.
 Since July 2014, Ms. Schulman has also been a senior lecturer at Harvard Business School.
 Ms. Schulman served as Chief Executive Officer of Arsia Therapeutics, Inc. from August 2014 to November 2016, when Arsia was acquired by Eagle Pharmaceuticals, Inc. Ms. Schulman was previously the Executive Vice President and General Counsel of Pfizer Inc., a global pharmaceutical company, from May 2008 to July 2014, where she also served as the Business Unit Lead for Pfizer's Consumer Healthcare business from 2012 to 2013.
 Before joining Pfizer, she was a partner at DLA Piper.
-Ms. Schulman also serves as a director of Blue Buffalo Pet Products, Inc. and BIND Therapeutics, Inc.
+Ms. Schulman also serves as a director of Ironwood Pharmaceuticals, Inc. and Arsanis, Inc., and formerly served as a director of Blue Buffalo Pet Products, Inc. and BIND Therapeutics, Inc.